 The ability of pupils to read with sentences in mind rather than words in mind helps to speed up reading rate.
 Pupils reading rate might also improve with training that focus on 'seeing' or 'reading' several words at once.

 Moving from reading aloud to silent reading (as silent reading, as explained easier is faster than reading aloud).

 (Note, if you wish to assess a pupils' reading rate, try to test them on more than one passage of text (usually for 1 minute of reading time).
 Pupils reading rate (and fluency - e.g. prosody) should be higher for texts that are at their current level of decoding.
-It is therefore useful to consider their reading rate for a text at their current level and texts between that and what might be expected for their year group (if there is any difference between the two).
+When testing pupils - select a text that is year group appropriate (perhaps from a reading scheme, a text taken from a book of reading comprehension pieces, text in SATs paper).
+What is their reading rate and accuracy level.
 Generally, it is recommended that pupils are able to read 90% of the words for the text to be at the right level for them.
 Children who recognise less than 90% of the words in a text can generally not read the text productively without a lot of support (the frustration level).
 When conducting reading rate activities, it is also good to count errors.
 These are substitutions, omissions, insertions, self-corrections, and help provided by the teacher after a 5 second hesitation.
 It should be noted that accuracy rates naturally improve during KS1 and should be above 90% and preferably above 95%, particularly as pupils move up through school.
 You can therefore measure the impact of any intervention in terms of reading speed, accuracy and other elements of fluency such as prosody.)

 Interventions aimed at improving rates of reading, accuracy and fluency: